kureysalp/kureysalp/README.md

 ## About me:

 <p>
-  I am developing cool games since 2018.
+  I am your friendly neighborhood game developer since 2018.
 I find the same joy in programming and solving problems as I do in playing games so working as a game developer never felt like a work for me.
 I have started learning software development in highschool with C# desktop development and database programming but I was always biased to game development and I was developing games with text boxes and buttons so discovering Unity Engine is one of my breakpoints.
 I also create tools and templates to accelerate game development.
 If there are any ways to skip what I do with my hand manually, I prefer to do that.

   Most of what I know now I learned because a project needed it.
 Networking, shaders, backend, publishing, none of it was something I knew going in.
 That's the part I like, and it's why unfamiliar work doesn't worry me much.
 When a team stalls because nobody wants to own the unknown piece, I'll take it.
 </p>